iai-group/simlab/README.md

   * `prometheus`: Contains the configuration files for the Prometheus monitoring system.
   * `nginx`: Contains the configuration files for the Nginx reverse proxy.
   * `registry`: Contains the configuration files for the Docker registry and the authentication service.
+  * `connectors`: Contains the code base for the external connectors to MongoDB and the Docker registry.
   * `simlab`: Contains the code base to run the experiments and manage the platform.
   * `webapp`: Contains the code base for the web application, it includes the frontend and backend code in folders with the same name.
   * `tests`: Contains the unit tests for the code base and web application.